 In addition, your doctor may have you work with a physical therapist.
 Some therapies that might be helpful for you include: MassageStretchingTai chiYoga

 can help prevent nutritional deficiencies and weight fluctuations.
-Nutritional supplements cannot make up for an inadequate diet.
+Nutritional supplements cannot make up for a poor diet.
 Avoid foods to which you may be sensitive.

 CFS can be mentally and physically debilitating.